cc-icons/cc-icons/README.md

 ======

-Creative Commons Web Fonts is a suite of pictographic Creative Commons icons for easy scalable vector graphics, created and maintained by [Richard Ba](http://twitter.com/richardba).
+Creative Commons Web Fonts is a suite of pictographic Creative Commons icons for easy scalable vector graphics, created and maintained by [Ricardo Barros](http://twitter.com/richardba).

 ##License
 - Creative Commons Web Fonts documentation is licensed under the CC BY 3.0 License: